 The very first chapter in this program does just that.

-It emphasizes the importance of just learning the instrument first before moving onto more sophisticated theoretical concepts and principles.
+It emphasizes the importance of just learning the instrument first before moving onto more sophisticated theoretical concepts and principles like modes, for example, which I’ve simplistically explained before in my guide.

 The first book also walks you through musical notation, in addition to the way in which one might apply various chords across musical genres and contexts.